tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 the cat is eating a lemon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The set of produceable sentences is as expected; indeed, the definition for the non-terminal symbol `S` is internally interpretet as follows:
+The set of producible sentences is as expected; indeed, the definition for the non-terminal symbol `S` is internally interpreted as follows:

 !Polygen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~